 Once you climb through the very rocky/icy area you will begin the steepest portion of the entire climb via this route.
 Slopes up to 50% grade are present – in this area RMI will most likely have fixed belays, with ropes anchored to snow pickets.
 In the early morning this area can be very icy – most of the steep trail is more of a narrow snow chute in which it is difficult to climb out of.
 This is not a good section to pass other climbers.
 Its a good idea to clip into the anchored rope which you will have to clip and unclip several times as there are a number of fixed ropes setup.

 If this section is windy you won’t be able to hear your climbing partners – and you are pretty much on your own.
 Its almost guaranteed that with an early alpine start it will be quite cold.
 Once you get past the real steep section (normally 45 mins to an hour) you will soon arrive at a rather small flat area which is a good place to take a rest break.
 This is at about 12,300 feet.
-From here, you climb below some very dangerous looking seracs (don’t want to take any rest breaks here) and from these seracs its pretty much a slog on Ingraham glacier on switch backs all the way up to the summit crater.
+From here, you climb below some very dangerous looking seracs (don’t want to take any rest breaks here) and from these seracs its pretty much a slog on Ingraham Glacier on switch backs all the way up to the summit crater.
 These switch backs are not nearly as steep as the ones that you climbed up the cleaver however they are quite steep and its uphill the entire way.
 Be cautious as there are crevasses along the trail and you have to be careful where you step.
 Just because there is a trail, does not mean its safe.
 You will most likely come across several snow bridges and you and your climbing partners should use extreme caution until all group members are across.

 We reached the summit crater (14,150 feet) around 7am – and because it was so windy and cold spent only about 15 minutes actually enjoying the view from here.
 In fact our exposed water bottles were frozen through pretty well by this time and only in the inner part of the bottle was there still unfrozen water.

 We saw one party had setup a tent in the middle of the summit crater near the trail.
-From here the trail to the other side of the summit crater to the true summit (called Columbia Crest which is the highest point on the crater rim) and summit register will take about 20-30 minutes.
+From here hiking on the trail to the other side of the summit crater to the true summit (called Columbia Crest, the highest point on the crater rim) and summit register will take about 20-30 minutes.
 You actually descend into the crater, walk across it gradually uphill and slowly ascend the slightly steeper other side.
 Its not a hard hike as there isn’t a lot of elevation gain (only about 260 feet) other than the fact you are above 14,000 feet and have expended so much energy getting to this point.
 There are great views of Mt.
 Adams from all over the crater rim. you can also see Mt.
 St Helens and if there is no haze, the pointed spire of Mt.
 Hood in Oregon is visible way to the south.

 Now for the downhill!
-Going down is much quicker of course, but you have to be extremely cautious as the weather is probably warming up which increase the probability for rock, ice and serac fall. (the snow was already slushy when we started down in the early morning).
+Going down is much quicker of course, but you have to be extremely cautious as the weather is probably warming up which increase the probability for rock, ice and serac fall (the snow was already slushy when we started down in the early morning).

 On the open steep slopes of the upper Ingraham Glacier below the summit crater we encountered many climbing parties – most probably started up from Camp Muir.
 One of the guides remarked to me how I was the first person he’s ever seen on Rainier wearing a 8000 meter down suit!
 On these upper slopes it is fairly easy to step off the main trail to let others pass you.
 The sun was shining brightly and by the time we reached the top of the cleaver below the seracs at the flat rest area, I was burning up.
 I was sweating so much I had to remove the down jacket and jettison the down hood.